MetaMask/metamask-mobile/README.md

 _Add examples here_

+## Testing

+Run `yarn test` to run the tests once.

+To run tests on file changes, run `yarn test:watch`.

 ## Release & Publishing

 The project follows the same release process as the other libraries in the MetaMask organization: